lillian-al/BIManalyst_g_44/A4/README.md

 ---

 ### **6. Loop Through Columns and Extract Properties**
+The code iterates through each column, extracting its type information to group them as “small” or “big.”
+For each IfcColumn, it inspects the IfcPropertySet to check for a "Type" property, which determines the column category.
 ```python
 for i, column in enumerate(columns, start=1):
     column_type = None  # Initialize column_type